Squires Gate F.C.: North West Counties League: 1991 onward

 On 25 April 2015, Gate manager Dave McCann led his team to the club's highest-ever position, reaching sixth position in the NWCFL Premier Division, finishing with 67 points after playing Alsager Town.
 The Squires Gate team that played that day were: Fletcher, Richards, Westwood, Anderson, Ferguson, Mckenna, Penswick, Kay, Dunn, Murphy, Buchan.
 Subs: McCann, Lancashire, Rowley, Cunningham.

 The following season, manager Dave McCann's resignation was reluctantly accepted by club chairman Stuart Hopwood; he was replaced by club captain Daniel Penswick.
 Penswick led Gate to a 19th-place finish in the 2015–16 season, with a last-day win over Ashton Athletic, to remain in the Premier Division.

 Another success story came from Squires Gate, as Josh Kay went on to play for AFC Fylde, before eventually getting a move to Barnsley in 2015.
 He now plays for League Two side Barrow AFC.

 Luke Evans was appointed manager of the club in October 2019.
 Evans led the club to 9th in his first season at Squires Gate before the season was deemed null and void due to the coronavirus pandemic.

-There were many changes made off the pitch before the 2019–20 season, with a new home changing room being fitted.
-Squires Gate were selected for BBC coverage for their FA Cup Extra Preliminary tie with Maine Road, which was played at Prestwich Heys.
-Gate went on to win the match 5-0; a hat trick from Dean Ing, and goals from Elliott Pond and Jake Higham rounded off a fantastic night for the club.
-It has been a major boost for the club, and has helped increase home attendances.

 Ground

-The club play at The Brian Addison Stadium, which is named after club president Brian Addison.
+The club play at The Skiddle Community Stadium.
 It has seen some development since the club was elected to the North West Counties League.
 There is a clubhouse at the ground and floodlights.
-The record attendance at School Road is 600, for a pre-season friendly against Everton in 1995.
+The record attendance at School Road is 1,000, for a regular season matchup against Bury FC in 2024.
+During the summer of 2025 the ground has seen further development, including the erection of a modern entrance and refurbishment of the catering facilities.